Collaboration

 git push origin <branch-name>

-in the github repo, github will detect your remote push branch and suggest the pr format.
+Then create New Pull Request in the github repo, github will detect your remote push branch and suggest the pr format.

 Code Review